cabinetoffice/national-leadership-centre-website/pages/privacy-covid19.md

 ## Contact details

 The data controller for your personal data is the Cabinet Office.
-The contact details for the data controller are: Cabinet Office, 70 Whitehall, London, SW1A 2AS, or 0207 276 1234, or publiccorrespondence@cabinetoffice.gov.uk.
+The contact details for the data controller are: Cabinet Office, 70 Whitehall, London, SW1A 2AS, or 0207 276 1234, or PublicCorrespondence@CabinetOffice.gov.uk.

-The contact details for the data controller’s Data Protection Officer are: Stephen Jones, Data Protection Officer, Cabinet Office, Room 405, 70 Whitehall, London, SW1A 2AS, or dpo@cabinetoffice.gov.uk.
+The contact details for the data controller’s Data Protection Officer are: Stephen Jones, Data Protection Officer, Cabinet Office, Room 405, 70 Whitehall, London, SW1A 2AS, or DPO@CabinetOffice.gov.uk.

 The Data Protection Officer provides independent advice and monitoring of Cabinet Office’s use of personal information.